 - Now choose the date of the system restore point when your PC was error-free.
 Click on it and follow the instructions to restore your PC.

 - Why is my audio service not running?

 The issue resides within the driver’s settings and audio services settings.
-Some of these services have different settings or values that could affect the audio features which produces this error.
+Some of these services have different settings or values that could affect the audio features which produce this error.

-- How do I fix the audio service is not running Windows 10/8/7?
+- How do I fix the audio service that is not running Windows 10/8/7?

 There are a few methods that can fix this error and bring your system audio settings to normal, follow the below-given instruction to solve this issue,